pyhn/Visual-Novel-Demo/README.md

 ## Usage

-To test the demo, it is only necessary to download the Demo.exe file and run it.
+To test the demo, it is only necessary to download the Demo.exe and the Demo.pck files, and run the Demo.exe

+Password: demo1

 https://pyhn.itch.io/visual-novel-demo